Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

-To generate realistic samples from pure Gaussian noise, a DM must learn to invert its forward corrupting process.
+(2) Backward Process: To generate realistic samples from pure Gaussian noise, a \gls{dm} must learn to invert its forward corrupting process.
 This is achieved through an iterative denoising procedure, where the model progressively refines the noisy input to recover the underlying data distribution.
 At each step, the model estimates and removes the noise added during the forward process, gradually reconstructing the target sample.
-Denoising is typically parameterized by a neural network, such as a U-Net~\cite{ho2020denoising}, which is trained to accurately predict the noise component at each iteration, thereby enabling the synthesis of high-fidelity and diverse samples.
+Denoising is typically parameterized by a neural network, such as a U-Net~\cite{ho2020denoising}, which is trained to predict the noise component at each iteration.

-The basic diffusion pipeline functions as a weight-tied recurrent loop that iteratively transforms pure noise $x_T$ into a clean sample $x_0$.
 Following the establishment of this paradigm, research advanced primarily along two key directions:

-\textit{Controllability:} Unlike the original DDPM, which is trained unconditionally and offers limited control over the output, a significant amount of research has introduced mechanisms to steer the diffusion process, making the output controllable.
+\textit{Controllability:} Unlike the original \gls{ddpm}~\cite{ho2020denoising}, which is trained unconditionally and provides little control over the generated samples, subsequent research has developed methods to guide the diffusion process toward desired outputs.
 Conditioning the network on auxiliary signals, such as class labels, text embeddings, layout maps, or other modalities, enables structural constraints that guide the generative process.
 Classifier guidance~\cite{classifierGuidance} uses gradients from a separate classifier to steer sampling towards desired outputs.
 Classifier-free guidance~\cite{Glide} eliminates the need for a separate classifier by jointly training the model with and without conditioning signals, allowing adjustable control at inference.
 ControlNet~\cite{ControlNet} further expands controllability by incorporating spatial conditions such as edges, depth, or poses, enabling fine-grained user control.

-\textit{Efficiency:} The high computational cost of DDPM stems from many iterative steps at full resolution.
-Latent Diffusion Models (LDMs)\cite{rombach2022high} address this by operating in compressed latent spaces, reducing complexity while preserving quality.
-Diffusion Transformers (DiT)\cite{peebles2023dit} build on this by replacing the U-Net with a transformer backbone, improving scalability and global context modeling.
+\textit{Efficiency:} The high computational cost of \gls{ddpm} stems from many iterative steps at full resolution. \glspl{ldm} \cite{rombach2022high} address this by operating in compressed latent spaces, reducing complexity while preserving quality. \gls{dit} \cite{peebles2023dit} builds on this by replacing the U-Net with a transformer backbone, improving scalability and global context modeling.